huazzers/desma126/docs/syllabus.md

 #### Participation / Attendance
 This is an **in-person course**, so please come to class on time.
-We will be covering a lot of content quickly, so it is *very* important that you are present for each day.
+We will be covering a lot of content quickly, so it is *very* important that you are present for each lesson.

 If you are more than 15 minutes late, you will be marked as late.
-Three late marks results in an unexcused absence. **Any disputes should be discussed with the TA within two weeks**
+Three late marks results in an unexcused absence.

-**If you anticipate having to miss class, email the TA prior to the class.** Absences will not be excused after the fact, except in extreme circumstances.
-You get **one** unexcused absence before it starts affecting your grade.
-Each unexcused absence that follows will result in one full letter grade deduction from your participation score.
+**If you anticipate having to miss class, email the TA as soon as possible.** You get **two** unexcused absences before it starts affecting your grade.
+Every unexcused absence that follows will result in one full letter grade deduction from your participation score.

 Your participation grade will also be determined by your level of engagement in class.
 If you seem disengaged or are disruptive in class, we will reach out and discuss the matter with you.
 If a pattern of disruption or disengagement continues, we will be taking note and it will be reflected in your grade.